Skip to content

 Corresponding restrictions as mentioned above apply when gifts are given to business connections.
 Gjensidige’s motives and the integrity of the recipient must be beyond doubt.

-6.7 Family relations As a rule, related parties, such as siblings, parents/children or spouses/cohabitants/partners, shall not work under the same manager (line manager) or in the same department.
-Potential situations of this kind must be clarified in advance with the HR department.
-Related parties shall not obstruct, assess, approve, audit, check or in other way influence each other’s work.
+As a rule, related parties, such as siblings, parents/children or spouses/cohabitants/partners, shall not work under the same manager (line manager) or in the same department.
+Potential situations of this kind must be clarified in advance with the People department.
+Related parties shall not obstruct, assess, approve, audit, check or in other way influence each other’s work.7.8 Impartiality

 As a rule, if a superior is deemed to be disqualified on grounds of partiality, this also means that the matter cannot be decided by anyone reporting directly to them.